14 Tips For Handling Lash Clients When You Get Sick

 Drink more water than you think you need.
 It’ll help flush out all the toxins in your body.
 Keep a temperature-controlled portable tumbler or water bottle near your lash station, and take a few sips every 5-10 minutes.

 Drink herbal tea.
 It’s yummy and provides your body with antioxidants and natural remedies.

 Feed Your Sickness!

 You need to eat so your body has the sustenance and energy necessary to heal!
 Be sure to eat the right kinds of food, not just anything.
-Foods heavy in protein and omega 3 will provide your body with the caloric energy necessary to get better quickly.
+Foods heavy in protein, vitamin C, and omega 3 will provide your body with the caloric energy necessary to get better quickly.

 These tips can help you either prevent illness or significantly decrease the time you spend sick.
 Just remember for next time that a little self care can go a long way.
 You (and your clients) are totally worth it!

 Ultimately, your business can’t function properly if you’re not in top shape, so take the time to stay rested and well fed, so you won’t have to deal with illness at all.